saikumarpol/Digital-Menu-Management-System/README.md

 * **ChatGPT (GPT models)** for code guidance, debugging, and improving UI/UX logic
 * **Cursor IDE (AI coding editor)** for refactoring and debugging support

-### ❗ Prompts Provided to AI Tools

-Not applicable / not included by request.

-### ❗ AI Mistakes & Edge Cases Sections

-Removed as requested.

 ## Deployment Guides